 Face down cryoembedding technique

-1 )Apply a thin layer of embedding medium to the tip of the slide
+1 )Apply a thin layer of embedding medium to the tip of the slide.
+Layer can be flattened by gently smoothing the medium by lightly passing it over a paper towel.

 2) Place tissue FACE DOWN on the dispensing slide.